US Hiring Soars In June, Quieting Fears Of A Slowdown - UrduPoint

 Employers added workers in construction, financial services, education, business services, transportation and warehousing, following a disappointing May when hiring unexpectedly slowed to just 72,000.

-Some economists argue there is still enough economic uncertainty to warrant an "insurance move" by the Fed, but Wall Street sank into the red after the numbers were released, retreating from Wednesday's record closes, with the benchmark Dow Jones Industrial Average down 0.8 percent shortly before 1500 GMT.
+Some economists argue there is still enough economic uncertainty to warrant an "insurance move" by the Fed, but Wall Street sank into the red after the numbers were released, retreating from Wednesday's record closes.
+The benchmark Dow Jones Industrial Average closed the day down 0.2 percent.

+- Will the Fed disappoint? - Economist Joel Naroff noted the irony of investors' preference for weak numbers in the belief that a rate cut would prolong the rally in stocks.

+"Indeed, there seems to be a perverse view that good is bad and bad is good," he said.